mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 local machine.
 Through "tunneling," however, we can access this node through a login node, which is accessble from our local machine.

-In a second terminal window, set up an SSH tunnel to your Jupyter notebook that's running on the compute node, filling in the node name, port number, and username as necessary:
+In a second terminal window on your local machine, set up an SSH tunnel to your Jupyter notebook that's running on the compute node, filling in the node name, port number, and username as necessary:

 === "Engaging"